alexyuly/ViewScript-Runtime/README.md

 }
 ```

-##### 💡 Tips
+##### 💡 Tip

-Pass styles as properties to HTML elements.
-Skip the classes and selectors, and directly specify CSS properties for each element.
+Pass styles to HTML elements as properties, instead of using CSS classes.

 #### 👷 Build a very simple to-do list app, using many fundamental concepts: